Make-Squad/networq-django-backend/README.md

 To install this project:

 - clone this repository
-- activate your virtual environment
+- activate your virtual environment (virtualenv using Python3)
-- pip install the requirements (you might need to comment out django-heroku if you're using a Mac)
+- install the requirements by running `pip install -r requirements.txt` from the root folder (you might need to comment out `django-heroku` if you're using a Mac)
-- run the server by typing in python manage.py runserver
+- run the server by running `python manage.py runserver`

 ## Current Build